Heartland Flyer: Regular service

 The state of Oklahoma initially received $23 million in federal funding for the route, which expired in September 2005.
 In anticipation of this, on April 11, 2005, a rally was held at the Oklahoma State Capitol to demand that the state fund the train, as well as expand the service to Kansas.
 Oklahoma City mayor Mick Cornett served as a keynote speaker at the event alongside the mayors of Perry, Guthrie, and Purcell.
 In response, state lawmakers passed House Bill 1078, which provided an annual $2 million subsidy to continue the service; however, the route was not extended.

 The route carried its 500,000th passenger in September 2007 and its millionth in November 2013.

 In April 2016, Amtrak began Thruway bus service between the Heartland Flyer in Oklahoma City and the Southwest Chief in Newton, Kansas, with one stop in Wichita.
 The schedule runs mostly overnight because the Southwest Chief running both eastbound and westbound calls on Newton in the early morning hours.
 Initial service was operated under contract by Village Tours of Wichita.

 On October 15, 2021, the northbound Heartland Flyer struck a car hauler north of Thackerville, Oklahoma.
 The train partially derailed and four passengers were injured.

 Between June 13–18, 2024, the service celebrated its 25th anniversary.
 The train was extended to its "Big Game Train" length, which included a "Sightseer" lounge, tickets were discounted, and giveaways were held.
 Additionally, the southbound lead locomotive on the train (P42DC #168) was given a special "Heartland Flyer's 25th anniversary" decal.

+Discontinuance threats

-In April 2025, the Texas legislature stripped funding from the train, putting the route at risk of being discontinued.
-In June 2025, the budget went through without funding for the train and Oklahoma Governor Kevin Stitt announced that Oklahoma would not pick up that part of the cost.
+In April 2025, the Texas legislature stripped funding from the Heartland Flyer, putting the route at risk of being discontinued.
+In June 2025, the budget went through without funding for the train, and Oklahoma Governor Kevin Stitt announced that Oklahoma would not pick up that part of the cost.
 Shortly afterwards, Amtrak announced that if funding was not restored, the train's last run would be no later than October 1, 2025 with a specific date to be determined at a later time.
-On July 10, 2025, the North Central Texas Council of Governments awarded $3.5 million from its Regional Toll Revenue allocations to keep the train running through 2026.
+On July 10, 2025, the North Central Texas Council of Governments awarded $3.5 million from its regional toll revenue allocations to keep the train running into 2026.

+The Oklahoma legislature removed funding from the Heartland Flyer in 2026, and that May, TxDOT indicated that it would stop funding the train at the end of August 2026.
+The Oklahoma Department of Transportation indicated that enough funds were available to run the train through the end of 2026, but it would be discontinued then if no new funding was found.
+In August 2026, the North Central Texas Council of Governments indicated that funding had been found to continue operations until at least late 2027, and in September Oklahoma Department of Transportation Director Tim Gatz confirmed ODOT had funding to continue the train through 2027, but not necessarily beyond.